awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 Security groups provide stateful filtering of ingress and egress network traffic to AWS resources\.

-Security Hub recommends that no security group allow unrestricted ingress access to port 22\.
+CIS recommends that no security group allow unrestricted ingress access to port 22\.
 Removing unfettered connectivity to remote console services, such as SSH, reduces a server's exposure to risk\.

 **Note**
 This control is not supported in the following Regions\.